 Six Nations bonus points – we explain how the bonus-point system works in the championship

-It was big news when the Six Nations introduced bonus points for the first time in the tournament’s history in 2017, awarding teams an additional point for scoring four tries in a match or losing by seven points or fewer.
+Since 2017, the Six Nations has had bonus points.
+Which means awarding the teams in the championship an additional point for scoring four tries in a match or for losing by seven points or fewer.

 So this is how points are awarded in the Six Nations: